NHS 111 is available 24 hours a day, 7 days a week. To get help from NHS 111, you should:

 When someone who is expected at an emergency department does not arrive, there will be systems in place to assess whether a follow up is necessary.
 It is particularly important that if vulnerable patients or those at risk miss an appointment, they are followed up.

-This depends on the change in your condition - if you become seriously ill, call an ambulance, otherwise call NHS 111 again to talk about what you are feeling.
+This depends on the change in your condition.
+If you become seriously ill, call 999.
+If you do not feel you require an ambulance but your condition has changed, call NHS 111 again to talk about what you are feeling.

 It might be better for you to try and contact the specialists that look after you before you come to the emergency department.
 Some patients with complicated medical problems need to be looked after in places other than the emergency department, particularly if they are vulnerable to infections.

-If you are extremely ill, you should call an ambulance.
+If you are extremely ill, you should call 999.

 NHS 111 can arrange appointments at GP surgeries, some minor injuries units and urgent treatment centres - as well as send an ambulance should the person’s condition be serious or life-threatening.

-From December, NHS 111 will be able to arrange a timed arrival slot for people who need to go to a minor injury unit, urgent treatment centre or emergency department.
+NHS 111 is able to arrange a timed arrival slot for people who need to go to a minor injury unit, urgent treatment centre or emergency department.

 In many cases NHS 111 clinicians and call advisors can give people the advice they need without them needing to use another services such as an emergency department.
 In fact, a large proportion of people who call NHS 111 are given advice and support to care for themselves at home.

-NHS 111 health advisors undertake a rigorous training programme and what they say and the questions they ask have been developed by leading clinicians to ensure patients get the right care.
+NHS 111 health advisors undertake a rigorous training programme and follow a detailed algorithm which has been developed by leading clinicians to ensure patients get the right care.

 A multidisciplinary team of experienced clinicians (including nurses, doctors, paramedics and pharmacists) oversee 111 calls, providing support where a patient has more complex needs.